netlify/headlesscms.org/site/content/projects/storyblok.md

 ---
 ## The quickest and most flexible way to make your content editable.

+Storyblok is a service that lets you plugin frontend editing capabilities to any template engine, framework or system of your choice.
+Built to increase productivity and promote reusable components.

-Storyblok is a headless CMS in which you can create components nested in Stories (If you want to create a website you can go with - a story equals to a page).
+You will be able to create components nested in Stories (If you want to create a website you can go with - a story equals to a page).
 The key concepts behind Storyblok are highly inspired by the BEM methodology.

 ## Unlimited nested components